joukejensma/udacity-data-engineering-capstone-project/README.md

 To gain insight I have added the database schema (using the dbdiagram.io tool, thanks for the suggestion!).
 I have normalized the tables in such a way that queries will run efficiently.
 An example query is given below in the Notebook.

+Lastly, I've reworked etl.py to be more modular (more functionality implemented in functions).